 Tessa Thompson stars in the movie as Sylvie, a woman who works for her dad’s record store when she meets a handsome saxophone player named Robert (Nnamdi Asomugha).
 The film is largely about their relationship and connection throughout different years, as their first period involves the lates 1950s, and then the second half involves where they are (and who they are with) five years later.
 Robert has his own career that he’s trying to get off the ground as a saxophone player, and Sylvie is trying to make a name for herself pursuing her passion as a TV producer.

-In a way that’s different than how Todd Haynes approached melodrama with “Far From Heaven,” Ashe also tries to use the comfortable aesthetics to then tell a progressive story.
+In a way that’s similar to how Todd Haynes approached melodrama with “Far From Heaven,” Ashe also tries to use the comfortable aesthetics to then tell a progressive story.
 Sylvie has that storyline about becoming a TV producer in the early 1960s, and the movie treats it as the non-question it should be.
 It even goes so far as to make Sylvie more self-aware than the previous characters she is inspired by, like when Thompson is seen reading The Feminine Mystique, the kind of text that could have saved numerous people in Sirk’s films.
 But this different take on history is very refreshing, especially as the story values the career of the woman in the relationship over the man’s.

 "Sylvie’s Love" seems to discount that Sirk often challenged viewers, and it’s easy to get ahead of Ashe’s screenplay, especially as it doesn’t feature any large surprises with its on-and-off romance.
 But Thompson and Asomugha do strong work in filling the emotional core in “Sylvie’s Love,” a film that's best taken as a welcome corrective, with the kind of grandiose emotional scenes that will always make for movie magic.